 Charlotte Pride is the leader in LGBTQ visibility in Charlotte and the Carolinas.
-Charlotte Pride presents and collaborates on programs, projects, and activities, including the annual Charlotte Pride Festival and Parade, Charlotte Latinx Pride, Charlotte Women’s Pride, and Reel Out Charlotte, among others.
+Charlotte Pride presents and collaborates on programs, projects, and activities, including the annual Charlotte Pride Festival and Parade, Charlotte Latinx Pride, Charlotte Women’s Pride, and Reel Out Charlotte.
 Since its founding in 2000, Charlotte Pride has expanded its year-round programming and partnerships to better connect community members with its mission, vision, and values.
 It is now one of the largest LGBTQ Pride organizations in the American Southeast.

-Apparo matched them to a corporate volunteer team from Duke Energy who assessed Charlotte Pride’s current infrastructure, operations and technology policies across the organization.
-Through this assessment, they were able to create a technology plan and prioritized roadmap to address needed hardware, software, security and policy changes and a budget for the recommended changes.
-See PDF of project snapshot here.
+The volunteers assessed Charlotte Pride’s technology infrastructure, operations and policies then delivered a technology plan with both a recommended budget and a prioritized roadmap to address needed hardware, software, security and policy changes.
+See one-page printable project overview..
 Watch a video conversation with the project team.

 This project proved to be impactful for all involved.